Neurological & Trauma-Informed OT · Brewer, Maine

 PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections) causes the immune system to mistakenly attack brain tissue, disrupting the basal ganglia — the area responsible for movement, habits, and emotional regulation.
 The result is a sudden-onset change in sensory processing, emotional tolerance, and regulatory capacity.
 OT addresses these neurological changes directly: we work with the sensory system, the primitive reflex pattern, and the body's stress response to help restore a regulated baseline.

 Illness often leaves the sensory system hypersensitive or dysregulated.
-We use targeted sensory input — proprioceptive, vestibular, and tactile — to help the nervous system find its regulated baseline again.
+We use targeted proprioceptive, vestibular, and tactile input to help the nervous system find its regulated baseline again.

 Illness and trauma can re-activate primitive reflexes that were previously integrated.
-We assess and address reflex patterns that are contributing to anxiety, sensory sensitivity, and behavioral dysregulation.
+We assess and address reflex patterns contributing to anxiety, sensory sensitivity, and behavioral dysregulation.

 We use somatic, body-based approaches that help the nervous system move out of chronic fight/flight/freeze — without requiring the child to verbally process or recall traumatic experiences.